A model for the E3 fusion-convolution product of constructible sheaves on the affine Grassmannian: Recollections and complements in Geometric Langlands

-\begin{rem} Note that $m_*$ carries perverse sheaves to perverse sheaves: indeed, it can be proven that $m$ is ind-proper, i.e. it can be represented by a filtered colimit of proper maps of schemes compatibly with the lattice filtration.
-By \cite[Lemma III.7.5]{KW}, and the definition of $\mathcal P\mathrm{erv}_{{G_\cO}}(\Gr_G,k)$ as a direct limit, this ensures that $m_*$ carries perverse sheaves to perverse sheaves.\end{rem}
+The functor $m_*$ carries perverse sheaves to perverse sheaves: indeed, it can be proven that $m$ is ind-proper, i.e. it can be represented by a filtered colimit of proper semi-small maps of schemes.
+By \cite[Lemma III.7.5]{KW}, and the definition of $\mathcal P\mathrm{erv}_{{G_\cO}}(\Gr_G;R)$ as a filtered colimit, this ensures that $m_*$ carries perverse sheaves to perverse sheaves. \end{construction}

+It is important to stress that, at every step, we are implicitly assuming our sheaves to be supported on some $\Gr_{\leq\mu}$.

 Observations similar to \cref{rem:Grglob} prove the following: